 Recently my wife and I had lunch and we ordered some artichoke hearts as an appetizer.
 Usually, I’d never order artichokes because they always seem like a lot of work for little reward, but these artichoke hearts were ready to go.
 No peeling or picking needed, just slice into them and give them a good swish in the sauce and they tasted so good!

-The artichoke hearts part of the recipe is right at the end, so the work is all in the sauce.
+The sauteed artichoke hearts portion of the recipe is right at the end.
+The majority of the work is all in making the garlic white wine butter sauce.

-Using canned artichoke hearts makes things even simpler, I like to cut them in half as they warm up quicker and they’re easier to eat.
+You can use fresh if you would like to, but using canned artichoke hearts makes things even simpler.
+I like to cut them in half.
+As a result, they warm up quicker and they’re easier to eat.